zarpli/BrightSign/README.md

 ```C++
 BS.play("MEDIA/FILE.MOV")
 ```
-Play media file called "file.mov" in "media" directory.
-When media file is a video, the PLAY command stops on the last frame.
+Play media file called "file.mov" in "media" directory.When media file is a video, the PLAY command stops on the last frame.

-The argument is used in uppercase as this is how brightsign handles files internally.
+The argument is used in **uppercase** as this is how brightsign handles files internally.

 ```C++
 BS.volume(INT)